Cactoidal/Time-Crystal/godot/README.md

 Ultimately the Automation DON needs to "update the game state" by commiting a JSON string containing all of the game data, for use by Godot and by the Functions oracle.

-Potentially, if all game logic is validated by Automation, this JSON "snapshot" should actually be sufficient for on-chain validation, since in theory the Automation DON could break it down as part of the checkLog function.
+Potentially, if all game logic is validated by Automation, this JSON "snapshot" should actually be sufficient for on-chain validation as well, since in theory the Automation DON could break it down as part of the checkLog function.
 I'll find out if that's feasible.